-• Intramural example: During a school outdoor special events day, some students are involved in parachute games, some in relay games, and others in a team scavenger hunt around the school.
-For a scavenger hunt, the students are running around the school
+Intramural example: During a school outdoor special events day, some students are involved in parachute games, some in relay games, and others in a team scavenger hunt around the school.
+For a scavenger hunt, the students are running around the school grounds and at times may be out of sight.

-On-site Supervision:
+• On-site Supervision: